joelparkerhenderson/versioning/README.md

 ### Version identifier

-A version identifier, a.k.a. version number, is a way to help people understand these kinds of questions:
+A version identifieris a way to help people understand these kinds of questions:

   * Is this version better/newer than this other version?